-- 1. Increased learning time through an expanded day or extended school year and/or remediation efforts like summer school to increase learning. - 2.
+- Increased learning time and credit recovery programs through an expanded day or extended school year and/or remediation efforts like summer school to increase learning. - 2.
 Professional/technical assistance to align curriculum with standards, instruction and assessments. - 3.
 Enhanced teacher preparation and professional development. - 4.
 Teacher/administrator recruitment to attract highly qualified professionals to come and stay in Alaska. - 5.
 Accommodation of special needs students. - 6.
 Early entry opportunities.